yseulthb/yseulthb.github.io/_pages/CV.md

 Clinical interviews and cognitive assessments of patients with movement disorders

 * 2013 (April-July) **Research assistant**, *MPI for Human Cognitive and Brain Sciences, Leipzig, Germany*<br />
-Department of social neuroscience - In charge of the coding of chimpanzees' vocalisations.
+Department of social neuroscience - In charge of the coding of chimpanzees' vocalisations + statistical analysis.

 ### Teaching